anacvignola/anacvignola.github.io/README.md

 # anacvignola.github.io

-This page is being used to create one page per day for 100 days to practice html, css and javascript.
+This page is being used to practice html, css and javascript, since simple things the most complex in my free time, I will try to do one a day.